Super-injunctions in English law: Disclosure

 There are several ways in which the public can learn of a super-injunction:

 Criticism

-Super-injunctions have been criticised on various grounds including that they stifle free speech, are ineffective and risk drawing further attention to an issue.
-The Daily Mirror newspaper have criticised super-injunctions as existing only for an elite highlighting a poll that 79% of people believe super-injunctions exist for the rich and powerful alone.
+Super-injunctions have been criticised on various grounds including that they stifle free speech; are ineffective; and risk drawing further attention to an issue.
+The Daily Mirror newspaper has criticised super-injunctions as existing only for an elite highlighting a poll that 79% of people believe super-injunctions exist for the rich and powerful alone.
 Super-injunctions have also been criticised on feminist grounds with Maeve Mckeown arguing that "superinjunction allows rich men to legally protect their reputations at the expense of less-rich women".